sanity-io/nextjs-blog-cms-sanity-v3/README.md

 - [Connect to a Sanity project](#connect-to-a-sanity-project)
 - [Set up environment variables](#set-up-environment-variables)

+@TODO update this section to not use `sanity.json`

 If using the [integration] isn't an option.
 Or maybe you want to work locally first and deploy to Vercel later.
 Whatever the reason this guide shows you how to setup manually.

 ### Bootstrap the example